 Amir Receives Eid Al-Adha Well-Wishers

+The well-wishers expressed their congratulations and blessings to His Highness the Amir on this happy occasion, praying to Allah Almighty to bring more such occasions and similar occasions upon His Highness, the State of Qatar, its dear people, and our Arab and Islamic nations with goodness, blessings and prosperity.

+The reception was attended by His Highness Sheikh Jassim bin Hamad Al Thani, Personal Representative of the Emir, His Highness Sheikh Mohammed bin Khalifa Al Thani, His Excellency Sheikh Jassim bin Khalifa Al Thani, and a number of Their Excellencies the Sheikhs, ministers, and senior officials.

-Doha: The Amir HH Sheikh Tamim bin Hamad Al-Thani received Eid Al-Adha well-wishers this morning at Lusail Palace.
+In the afternoon, His Highness the Amir Sheikh Tamim bin Hamad Al-Thani received more Eid Al-Adha well-wishers, including Their Excellencies the Sheikhs and citizens, this afternoon at Lusail Palace.

+The well-wishers expressed their congratulations and blessings to His Highness The Amir on this happy occasion, asking All Mighty Allah to bring it and similar occasions back to the State of Qatar, its dear people, and all Arab and Islamic nations with goodness, blessings, and prosperity.

+The reception was attended by His Highness the Personal Representative of the Amir Sheikh Jassim bin Hamad Al-Thani, along with a number of Their Excellencies Sheikhs.

-Following the Eid prayer, His Highness received the Prime Minister and Minister of Foreign Affairs HE Sheikh Mohammed bin Abdulrahman bin Jassim Al-Thani, the Speaker of the Shura Council HE Hassan bin Abdullah Al Ghanim, as well as Their Excellencies Sheikhs, Ministers, Undersecretaries, members of the Shura Council, and citizens.
-His Highness also welcomed senior officers from the Armed Forces, the Ministry of Interior, and various security services, along with heads of departments and national institutions.
+After the Eid prayer, His Highness received HE the Prime Minister and Minister of Foreign Affairs Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani, HE the Speaker of the Shura Council Hassan bin Abdullah Al Ghanim, Their Excellencies the Sheikhs, Ministers, Undersecretaries, members of the Shura Council and citizens.

+His Highness also received officers of the Armed Forces, the Ministry of Interior and other security services, and directors of national departments and institutions.
+His Highness the Amir also received Their Excellencies the heads of diplomatic missions accredited to the State.

-HH the Amir further received Their Excellencies heads of diplomatic missions accredited to the State of Qatar.
-The well-wishers conveyed their congratulations to His Highness, praying to Almighty God to return this blessed occasion and similar ones with continued goodness, blessings, and prosperity for His Highness, the State of Qatar, its honorable people, and the Arab and Islamic nations.
+The well-wishers expressed their congratulations and blessings to His Highness the Amir on this happy occasion, praying to Allah Almighty to bring more such occasions and similar occasions upon His Highness, the State of Qatar, its dear people, and our Arab and Islamic nations with goodness, blessings and prosperity.

 Legal Disclaimer: